This page provides an overview of loading data into BigQuery.

 BigQuery Data Transfer Service

-The BigQuery Data Transfer Service automates loading data into BigQuery from YouTube, Google AdWords, and DoubleClick.
+The BigQuery Data Transfer Service automates loading data into BigQuery from these Google services:

 After you configure a data transfer, the BigQuery Data Transfer Service automatically schedules and manages recurring data loads from the source application into BigQuery.